alwaysHarshit/project-G/README.md

 ## Usage

 1. Open your browser and navigate to the frontend application (typically at http://localhost:5173)
-2. Fill out the form with:
-   - Problem number
-   - Problem name
-   - Problem description
-   - Topics (comma separated)
-   - Difficulty level
-   - Your code solution
-3. Click "Submit" to send your code for analysis
+2. Log in with your LeetCode username and session ID
+3. View your profile and recent submissions
+4. Click "AI Analyze" on any submission to get detailed AI feedback
-4. View the detailed AI feedback and scores
+5. View the structured AI report and improvement plan

 ## API Endpoints